All uniform information comes from CCR 145-2

 On a Class A uniform, there are several pieces of insignia that cadets will wear.
 There are name tags, the unit crest, ribbons, torches, and your current rank.

-Torches are only work on Class A uniforms.
+Torches only appear on Class A uniforms.

 COVERS:

 Some uniforms have accessories that you wear on your head, like the patrol cap for the OCPs or the beret for Class As and Bs.
+Covers must be worn if a cadet is outside, given that the cadet has a cover.

 Berets are given exclusively for events in which cadets must dress in their Class A or Class B uniform.
 The only exception is members of the Drill Team, who keep berets.